 The cost of attendance is an estimate of the total costs associated with attending Neumont for an academic year.
 The cost of attendance varies by each student's living situation, the degree program they're enrolled in, and where they are in the program.
 This number includes estimates for tuition, fees, books, supplies, transportation, loan fees, and personal expenses.
 The cost of attendance number that applies to you is the absolute limit of financial aid, regardless of source, that you may use during the academic year.

 I have reviewed my Estimate, but my eligibility will not cover all of my costs.
 What are my options?

 Though it varies on a case by case basis, your parents may choose to take on a PLUS loan to cover any gap in coverage.
 Students with parents who are unable, or unwilling to take on PLUS loans (or independent students who are not eligible for PLUS loans) typically use private loans and scholarships to cover any gap in funding.
 Work with your Financial Aid Advisor to identify private funding programs available for your unique circumstances.

 I have been selected for verification.
 What does that mean?

 Approximately 30% of all applicants are selected for the process of verification.
 If you have been selected, you must provide additional documentation to the school.
-This documentation will include federal tax forms for both the student and parent(s), if the student is dependent.
+This documentation may include federal tax forms for both the student and parent(s) if the student is dependent.
 The school is required to compare this information with the information you provided on the FAFSA.
 Any discrepancies must be addressed and corrected.
-You will receive a Verification Worksheet that will detail the information you must provide within the time frame specified.
 You will not be eligible to receive any federal aid until this process is completed.
 For assistance in completing verification, please call 866-801-1300.